 Dental Implants FAQ

-Dental implants are specifically designed to match the look and color of your surrounding teeth, making it nearly impossible to tell the difference from your natural teeth and a dental implant.
+Dental implants are specifically designed to match the look and color of your surrounding teeth, making it nearly impossible for anyone to tell the difference from your natural teeth and a dental implant.

 The Dental implant procedure is performed under local anesthesia.
 Most patients who have received dental implants say the procedure is no more uncomfortable than a regular tooth extraction.
-Discomfort following the procedure can typically be treated with over-the-counter medication (e.g., Tylenol, Motrin).
+Most discomfort following the procedure can typically be treated with over-the-counter medication (e.g., Tylenol, Motrin).

-Care for your dental implants just as you would your natural teeth.
-Brushing, flossing, and regular dental visits will ensure your dental implants, and your natural teeth, remain clean and in good health.
+You will care for your dental implants just as you would your natural teeth.
+Brushing, flossing, and regular dental visits will ensure your dental implants, and your remaining teeth, stay clean and in good health for years to come.

 Looking For The Best Tooth Replacement Option In Anchorage?

 Do you want to learn how dental implants can help you?
 Please call (907) 349-0022 or contact us today for an appointment with our Anchorage implant dentists, Dr. Kendall Skinner and Dr. Mike Fox, at Excellence in Dentistry.